You are listening to the Sean Hannity Radio Show Podcast.

 Do you know if the FBI continued to try to help, try to assist?

-I have uh I've read in the New York Times about those efforts um sometime earlier this year.
+I've read in the New York Times about those efforts sometime earlier this year.

-All right, as we continue with Congressman Andy Biggs of Arizona, and he and some of his House colleagues now are calling on real investigations, other special counsels only against Democrats where we know there's evidence against them.
+All right, as we continue with Congressman Andy Biggs of Arizona, and he and some of his House colleagues now are calling on real investigations, other special counsels, only against Democrats where we know there's evidence against them.

-Where do you see the rest of the President's agenda going now, considering we've had such difficulty on health care?
+Where do you see the rest of the president's agenda going now, considering we've had such difficulty on health care?

-And that was a stinker part of the tax reform, and people are now, I think, going to be able to coalesce around the tax reform plan that that America needs.
+And people are now, I think, going to be able to coalesce around the tax reform plan that America needs.

-Um we have to get a budget out.
+We have to get a budget out.

-We're gonna vote on a budget here.
+We're going to vote on a budget here.

-Um with specifically the tax reform package and the efforts to to uh take care of the uh budget balancing issue.
+But I'm hopeful that the president's agenda is going to go forward with specifically the tax reform package and the efforts to take care of the budget balancing issue.

-Is that all gonna happen?
+Is that all going to happen?

-That's that's everything you said is part of the tax reform package as it sits right now.
+Everything you said is part of the tax reform package as it sits right now.

 I am pushing hard for that, and I've had numerous meetings about it already, and that seems to be the consensus.